-Silage preservation/animal feed additives surpassed leather and tanning as the largest world application for formic acid by 2009.
-Improving living standards globally have led to increased consumption of meat; as a result, demand for formic acid in silage preservation and animal feeds has increased.
+Silage preservation/animal feed additives surpassed leather and tanning as the largest world application for formic acid in 2009.
+Improving living standards globally have increased consumption of meat, raising demand for formic acid in silage preservation and animal feeds.
 Europe is the largest market for this application since the European Union banned antibiotic growth promoters in early 2006.
-During 2009-2012, consumption of formic acid in silage preservation and animal feeds increased significantly in most other regions.
-Leather and tanning applications are large markets in Central and South America, Africa, the Middle East, India and Europe (Italy, Spain and France).
-In India, Southeast Asia and Central and South America, the textile and natural rubber markets are also large consumers of formic acid.
+During 2012-16, consumption of formic acid in silage preservation and animal feeds has continued to significantly rise in most other regions.
+Leather and tanning applications account for large markets in Central and South America, Africa, the Middle East, India, and Europe (Italy, Spain, and France).
+In India, Southeast Asia, and Central and South America, the textile and natural rubber markets are also large consumers of formic acid.

 The following pie chart shows world consumption of formic acid:

 Key findings in the formic acid market include the following: